CP1401/Practicals/prac_04/README.md

 Did ALL the 12's change to 10's?
 Did the first/second half of the month still work... with this one change?

-If you had to change BOTH the MAX and the half (from 6 to 5), then you have inappropriate stored derivable data.
+If you had to change BOTH the MAX and the half (from 6 to 5), then you have inappropriately stored derivable data.
 You should notice when values are _derived_ from other values.
 [Here's a note about not storing derivable data in our programming patterns page](https://github.com/CP1404/Starter/wiki/Programming-Patterns#data-storage)
 .